Explore Constitution Lakes Park: Atlanta's Urban Wildlife Refuge & Artistic Doll's Head Trail

 Constitution Lakes Park, located near Moreland Avenue in South DeKalb just about five miles from Downtown Atlanta, is a unique urban oasis that combines natural beauty, wildlife refuge, and public art, making it a great place to meet up with friends for a leisurely outdoor experience.
 The park is home to Constitution Lakes, wetlands, and wooded areas that provide habitat for diverse bird species and plant life, offering a quiet retreat from the city's hustle and bustle.
 Visitors can enjoy well-maintained trails and boardwalks that meander around the lakes, perfect for nature walks, bird watching, and casual hiking.
 One of the park’s main highlights is the Doll's Head Trail, an approximately 1.5-mile art trail featuring folk art installations created entirely from discarded items found within the park, showcasing the creativity of local Atlanta artists and community volunteers.
 This trail adds a quirky and engaging dimension, making the park an interesting cultural as well as nature destination.
 With free parking available off Moreland Avenue and a family-friendly setting, Constitution Lakes Park is ideal for visitors looking to enjoy fresh air, unique art, and the peacefulness of a natural urban refuge.

-Here's what people think of Constitution Lakes
+What people think of Constitution Lakes, based on reviews

 As of recent, Constitution Lakes holds a 4.4-star rating based on 527 reviews.